-Most cases of osteomyelitis are caused by staphylococcus bacteria, a type of germ commonly found on the skin or in the nose of even healthy individuals.
+Most cases of osteomyelitis are caused by staphylococcus bacteria, types of germs commonly found on the skin or in the nose of even healthy individuals.

 Germs can enter a bone in a variety of ways, including:

-- Via the bloodstream.
-Germs in other parts of your body — for example, from pneumonia or a urinary tract infection — can travel through your bloodstream to a weakened spot in a bone.
+- The bloodstream.
+Germs in other parts of your body — for example, in the lungs from pneumonia or in the bladder from a urinary tract infection — can travel through your bloodstream to a weakened spot in a bone.
 In children, osteomyelitis most commonly occurs in the softer areas, called growth plates, at either end of the long bones of the arms and legs.

-- From a nearby infection.
+- Infected tissue or an infected prosthetic joint.
 Severe puncture wounds can carry germs deep inside your body.
 If such an injury becomes infected, the germs can spread into a nearby bone.

-- Direct contamination.
-This may occur if you have broken a bone so severely that part of it is sticking out through your skin.
+- Open wounds.
+Germs can enter the body if you have broken a bone so severely that part of it is sticking out through your skin.
 Direct contamination can also occur during surgeries to replace joints or repair fractures.

 - Ferri FF.
 Osteomyelitis.
 In: Ferri's Clinical Advisor 2016.
 Philadelphia, Pa.: Mosby Elsevier; 2016. https://www.clinicalkey.com.
 Accessed Sept.
 11, 2015.

 - Marcdante KJ, et al. Osteomyelitis.
 In: Nelson Essentials of Pediatrics.
 7th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2015. https://www.clinicalkey.com.
 Accessed Sept.
 11, 2015.